-Open the Color Picker and tap the Palettes tab to reveal your Palettes.
+Open the Color Panel and tap the Palettes tab to reveal your Palettes.
 Tap New palette > Create new palette in the top left hand corner and select New from photos.

 Upon tapping you will navigate to the Photos app.
 Tap a photo and Procreate Pocket will create a customized palette from the colors captured within that photo.
 Initially your custom made palette's title will be ‘Palette from image’.
 You can rename this by tapping the palette's title.